1 Introduction

 1.2 Management effects on sprouting

-Because the metrics of percent sprouting, sprout density, and sprout development capture different characteristics of sprout response, they often vary with factors such as species, site characteristics, overstory density, parent stump age/diameter, and geographic province.
-Even when these variables are accounted for, unexplained variation may remain between sites (Keyser & Loftis, 2015; Nieves et al., 2022).
+Because percent sprouting, sprout density, and sprout size represent distinct aspects of sprouting response, they vary with species, site characteristics, overstory density, parent stump size or age, and geographic context.
+Even when these factors are considered, substantial unexplained variation among sites may remain (Keyser & Loftis, 2015; Nieves et al., 2022).

-Residual overstory density may affect the percent sprouting for some species and locales, but detection of this effect has varied across studies and is sensitive to the range of residual basal areas observed in a study (Nieves et al., 2022).
-Redwood studies have found this phenomenon weak or absent (Barrett, 1988; Lindquist, 1979).
-The number of sprouts produced by a cut stump for eastern hardwoods is usually not correlated with overstory density (Atwood et al., 2009; Knapp et al., 2017), and this is assumed to be the case in redwood forests as well (Lindquist, 1979; O’Hara & Berrill, 2010).
+Residual overstory density may influence percent sprouting in some species and regions, but evidence for this effect is inconsistent and sensitive to study design (Nieves et al., 2022).
+In redwood forests, this effect is generally weak or absent (Barrett, 1988; Lindquist, 1979).
+The number of sprouts produced per stump is also typically unrelated to overstory density (Atwood et al., 2009; Knapp et al., 2017), and is assumed to follow a similar pattern in redwood forests (Lindquist, 1979; O’Hara & Berrill, 2010).

 1.3 Forest fuels

-Throughout many of the fire-adapted forests of California, fire exclusion combined with timber harvest has led to dense, younger stand—often comprised of suppressed trees—proliferation of more fire-sensitive species, and an accumulation of surface fuels (Safford & Stevens, 2017; Stephens et al., 2009).
-This situation combined with climate change has led to increased size and frequency of high-severity fires in many regions (Parks & Abatzoglou, 2020; Westerling, 2016), prompting widespread interest in fuel treatments and resilient stand structures.
+Throughout many of the fire-adapted forests of California, fire exclusion combined with timber harvest has led to dense, suppressed stands, proliferation of more fire-sensitive species, and an accumulation of surface fuels (Safford & Stevens, 2017; Stephens et al., 2009).
+This situation combined with climate change has led to increased size and frequency of high-severity fires in many regions (Parks & Abatzoglou, 2020; Westerling, 2016), prompting widespread interest in fuel treatments and silvicultural interventions creating resilient stand structures.

 This interest has seen less momentum in the redwood region, likely due to the perceived safety of these typically moist forests from the threat of large wildfires.
 Yet redwood litter is among the most flammable of conifer litter types (Fonda et al., 1998), seasonal drought leads to cured fuels, especially during extended breaks in coastal fog (Jacobs et al., 1985), and numerous physiological adaptations suggest that redwood has evolved under fire disturbance pressure (Varner & Jules, 2017).
 More concretely, there have been at least six large fires in redwood ecosystems since 2003, burning at least 189,000 ha including widespread areas of canopy loss.
 Scientific consensus places the pre-colonization fire return interval for redwood forests at 6-25 years across their range (Lorimer et al., 2009).
 It is assumed that much of this activity is attributable to indigenous burning (Varner & Jules, 2017).